CHRIST555/net-metrics-viz/README.md

   - Store time-series data in a TSDB (e.g., Prometheus or InfluxDB) and visualize it.
   - Detect events (throughput drop, latency increase, device offline) and trigger push notifications.
   - Run all components on a single VM, each as a Docker container.
-    - : Docker Desktop creates a Linux VM (using Hyper-V/WSL2 on Windows) to host the Docker Engine.

 ## Design

  - One-click startup using a PowerShell script
- - Automatically build all required images and containers
+ - Automatically build all required images and containers in a single VM.
+   - Docker Desktop creates a Linux VM (using Hyper-V/WSL2 on Windows) to host the Docker Engine.
  - Enable SNMP (v2c or v3) on target devices; note IPs, communities/creds.
  - Containerize a polling stack: SNMP exporter/collector → TSDB (e.g., Prometheus + snmp_exporter).
      Ingest key OIDs: interface octets/pps, uptime, CPU/mem, reachability.